weld-io/invitation-game/README.md

 **Note:** The invitation code is generated with simple syllables.
 Code 0="ba", 1="be", 1000000="bebababa", etc.

 2) **Distribute link:** Let the Inviter distribute the link `http://localhost:3011/[code]` via email, SMS, or copy link.

+You can also tell Invite Game to send an email invitation:

+	curl -X POST -H "Content-Type: application/json" -d '{ "code": "bo", "message": "You should really try this app:", "email": "invitee1@weld.io,invitee2@weld.io" }' http://localhost:3011/api/invites

+Fields:

+* `code` **(required)**: the Invite code.
+* `message`: used in the message to the Invitee.
+* `email`: Comma-separated lists of 1+ email addresses to invite, e.g. `invitee1@weld.io,invitee2@weld.io`.
+Invitee email addresses *are never* stored in the database.

 3) **Link is clicked:** Invitee clicks the link and is transported to _Destination_ with optional parameters. `inviteCode` is added to URL parameters.